juggernaut/juggernaut.github.io/_posts/2017-10-23-rust-options.markdown

 then the closure is called with the present value and the returned `Option` becomes the final result.
 Otherwise, the final result remains `None`.
 As such, in the case of `jon`, since the middle name is `None`, the `get_nickname()` function will not be called at all, and the above will print “(none found)”.

+## Summary
+Rust provides a robust way to deal with optional values.
+The `Option` enum has several other useful methods I didn't cover.
+You can find the full reference [here](https://doc.rust-lang.org/std/option/enum.Option.html).

+[^1]: Experienced Rust programmers would probably have the struct members be string slices, but that would require use of lifetimes, which is outside the scope of this post.